UK to hike corporation tax to 25% in first rise since 1970s

-LONDON (Reuters) - Britain will raise its corporation tax on the biggest and most profitable companies to 25% from 19% from 2023, the first hike in nearly half a century, but it will temper the burden with a “super deduction” to spur investment.
+LONDON (Reuters) - Britain will raise its corporation tax on big companies to 25% from 19% from 2023, the first hike in nearly half a century, but will temper the burden with a two-year “super deduction” for investment to spur a fast recovery from the COVID-19 crisis.

-Finance minister Rishi Sunak, unveiling his budget in the British parliament on Wednesday, said the tax increases were fair given the vast state support to businesses during the COVID pandemic.
+Finance minister Rishi Sunak, a Conservative unveiling the first corporation tax rise since Labour raised it 1974, said the future tax hikes on companies were a fair way to start recouping the cost of vast state support to business during the pandemic.

 “The government is providing businesses with over 100 billion pounds of support to get through this pandemic so it is fair and necessary to ask them to contribute to our recovery,” Sunak told parliament.